Adrianyeoyh/SMUnity/server/docs/api/projects.md

 | `categoryId` | number | No | Filter by category |
 | `tagId` | number[] | No | Filter by tag IDs |
 | `status` | string | No | Default = `approved` |

+Note: Multiple filters (q, categoryId, tagId, status) can be used together.
+The backend automatically combines them using AND logic.

 **Example**
 ```bash